osaatcioglu/CloudBD-PA2542-Omer/Assignments/sprint-1/Business Case of Cloud Services.md

 **Framework As A Service:** It is a service that is between SaaS and PaaS.
 The abstractions are more specific toward a language and Middleware (Framework) and the customizations are quite limited.
 But, the development is faster in this service compared to the PaaS.
 The line between PaaS and FaaS is pretty thin.
 So, it can be hard to distinguish such Services.
 As a rule of thumb, the FaaS should look like an unfinished SaaS that requires some small touches and rebranding.

 **Infrastructure As A Service:** It is basically what most of the people calls cloud.
 It is the service that enables a general-purpose computing and/or storage to be used for any application.
 Vendor lock in is pretty small but the prices of these services are higher compared to a PaaS.
 Typical examples are AWS, Google Cloud Platform and Microsoft Azure which they provide all components needed by a modern IT infrastructure.
-There are also more recent companies like Digital Ocean and Wasabi (NOTE:  https://wasabi.com/pricing) that are cheaper but they provide specific service.
+There are also more recent companies like Digital Ocean and Wasabi[^2] that are cheaper but they provide specific service.
 For example, Wasabi only provides a storage par to AWS S3.

 # Reasons for "Going to the Cloud"